Reassigning Posts To Another User

-- You have published posts written either by yourself or someone else, where the assigned name is “admin”, or “editor”, etc.
+- Changing the name associated with all the posts that either you or someone else has written, where the assigned name is “admin”, or “editor”, etc.

-- Reassigning posts published under one author to another user,
+- Reassigning posts one author to another user,

-- Importing content written by outsourced article writers that have to be reassigned to your name or to the account of other users,
+- Importing posts written by ghost writers that have to be published under your name or published under other author accounts,

-- Deleting authors from your site and rerouting content attribution to existing users,
+- Deleting an author from your site and attributing attribution to other members,

-Go through the step-by-step tutorials below to learn how to reassign a WordPress post author.
+Go through the tutorials below to learn how to assign the author of a post in WordPress.

-Authors are added to WordPress using the Users panel (Users > Add New) …
+A user gets assigned the role of ‘author’ in WordPress via the Users panel (Users > Add New) …

 (Users screen – WordPress)

-When a user assigned an ‘author’ role logs into WordPress and creates a new post, authorship of the post is then attributed to them …
+When the user logs into WordPress and creates a post, the user is then attributed authorship of the post …

-(Published posts are usually assigned authorship to the user that created it)!
+(Posts in WordPress are normally assigned authorship to the user that created it)!

-We cover how to add new authors and other user types and how to create posts in WordPress in separate tutorials.
+We explain how to add authors and other user types to WordPress in a separate tutorial.

-- Attributing posts to other authors using the Post Editor (make changes in individual post),
+- Reassign a post to another author using the Post Editor panel (change individual post),

-- Attributing multiple posts to a different author in the Bulk Editor
+- Assigning multiple posts to a different author using the Bulk Edit feature

 - Transferring posts to another author (user deletion).